serverless-guru/sls-jest/README.md

 ## Helper functions

-All matchers come with a helper function (e.g. `dynamoDbItem()`).
-It is recommended to use them for the following reasons:
+sls-jests comes with a set of helper functions (e.g. `dynamoDbItem()`, `vtlMappingTemplate()`).
+Your are required to use them in combination with the matchers that are provided.
+They serve several purposes:

 - Validation

-Jest technically allows any value in the `expect()` function, but all values can't be used with all matchers (e.g. you can't do `expect(123).toExist()`). sls-jest uses those helper fucntions to keep track of **what** you are intending to test and makes sure that they can be used with the matcher you are using.
+Jest technically allows any value in the `expect()` function, but all values can't be used with all matchers (e.g. `expect(123).toExist()` does not make sense). sls-jest uses those helper fucntions in order to check whether a matcher can be used with the input value you are passing.
+If they are not compatible, an error will be thrown.
+A basic validation is also done on the values that are passed in the helper funcitons. e.g. with `dynamodbItem()`, the `tableName` and `key` attributes are required.

+- Reuseability

+Some matchers can be used with several inputs. e.g. You can do `expect(dynamodbItem(...)).toExist();` or `expect(s3Object(...)).toExist();` (note: S3 is not yet implemented).

+sls-jest uses those helpers to keep track of **what** you are intending to test and use the appropriate logic internally.

 - TypeScript support